 History of Scouting in the Lutheran Church

-The National Lutheran Association on Scouting (NLAS) has a long and rich history of promoting scouting for Lutheran youth.
+The NLAS has a long and rich history of promoting scouting for Lutheran youth.

 Timeline